cardano-foundation/CIPs/CIP-????/README.md

 1. Linking to PQC library.
 2. Providing the patch implementing new Plutus primitives just like for [EcDSA and Schnorr](https://github.com/input-output-hk/plutus/pull/4368).
 3. Providing the PQC primitives using `Crypto` interface for ease of use.0

+## Discussion full quantum resistance

+This CIP _does not_ provide for full quantum resistance of the Cardano blockchain yet, in order to decrease cost of implementation.

+SHA-256 hash is considered [_safe for a long-time yet_](), and any future upgrade would only need to consider SHA-384 as far as we know.
+The main concern would be the public key signatures used for entire wallet infrastructure.
+That is why we propose an _opt-in_ scheme, where users may gradually choose to migrate towards safer, post-quantum cryptography over the course of few years.
+That would make Cardano permit **quantum-resistant** smart contracts today at negligible cost, and assure **long-term viability** of those smart contracts that will be deployed in the near future.

+[Long-term document storage](https://adastamp.co) is a killer application for the blockchain.
+While any single signature may be obsoleted, this application adds new signatures for each document that keep integrity of the document and prolong its validity.

 ## Copyright